Jozty/website/content/functions/complement.md

 ---
-title:  complement function
+title:  Complement function
-description: a thorough tour of complement function
+description: Gives the complement of the function that pass in the parameter.
+keywords: Fae, Deno, Ramda, Javascript, Complement.
 ---
 ## Complement
 <br>